Travel Diaries: How A Matchmaker Explores The World

 Advertisement

-What is your favorite place to visit?
-My favorite place is somewhere new.
+What is your favourite place to visit?
+My favourite place is somewhere new.
 I rarely go to the same place twice, I like the excitement of seeing somewhere new for the first time.

-What is your go-to traveling outfit?
+What is your go-to travelling outfit?
 Comfy leggings, slip-on tennis shoes, and a big cozy sweatshirt.
 It's always cold on the plane!

 Do you arrive at the airport three hours early?
 Or 30 minutes before boarding?
 About an hour before boarding.
 Pre-check, no check bags, and snacks at the ready.

-What's your favorite part about staying in a hotel?
+What's your favourite part about staying in a hotel?
 Fluffy robes and room service.

 Where do you want to go next?
 Dubai — sometimes I like opulence and excess.